 The construction is soft and unpadded, making this an excellent no-nonsense travel companion and a worthy alternative to a traditional canvassed sportcoat.
 Two open patch pockets sit at the hip.
 They're doubled against the body, allowing your hands to use them both from the side and from the top.
 Hidden brass rivets and heavy stitched bar tacks sit at the corners to reinforce them against heavy use.
 The sleeves close with a functional single cuff, and can be unbuttoned and pushed up your forearms.
 The back is single vented, and all interior seams are fully finished and taped for durability.

 Made in Los Angeles

-Each Doyle is made by a handful of skilled operators at our Downtown Los Angeles facility.
-Every piece is cut and assembled by hand, and their proficiency is evident in the clean finishing and consistent stitching on each garment.
-These are among the finest and most meticulously made garments in the United States.
+Each Sinclair is made by a handful of skilled operators at our Downtown Los Angeles facility.
+Every piece is cut and assembled by hand.

 Measurements & Sizing

 "Note: All measurements are shown in inches.
 "Chest" is measured from one seam under the armpit to the other.
 "Shoulder" is measured from one shoulder seam to the other, on the rear of the shirt.
 "Sleeve" is measured from the shoulder seam to the end of the sleeve.
 "Length" is measured from the base of the collar (where it attaches to the shirt) to the bottom of the tail.